gochangin-ai/KorMCQ-Generator/README.md

 # KorQA-Generator

-KorMCQ-Generator is a project that utilizes LangChain to comprehend Korean documents and generate diverse Multiple-Choice Questions (MCQs), True or False Questions (TF), short-answer questions(SAQs).
+KorQA-Generator is a project that utilizes LangChain to comprehend Korean documents and generate diverse Multiple-Choice Questions (MCQs), True or False Questions (TF), short-answer questions(SAQs).

 # Langchain-Series